postspectacular/toxiclibs/readme1st/audio/README.txt

 Get the driver from http://openal.org/
 ------------------------------------------------------------------------

-This is a separate release of a subset of the available classes in the toxiclibs library.
+This is a module of the toxiclibs library release.

-Only the following package is included:
+Only the following packages are included:

 toxi.audio
+toxi.music
+toxi.music.scale

 This library also depends on these following other packages: